-5. Tanaka S, Waldfogel J. Effects of parental leave and work hours on fathers' involvement with their babies: Evidence from the Millennium Cohort Study.
-Community, Work and Family.
+6. Tanaka Sakiko, Waldfogel Jane.
+EFFECTS OF PARENTAL LEAVE AND WORK HOURS ON FATHERS' INVOLVEMENT WITH THEIR BABIES: Evidence from the millennium cohort study.
+Community, Work & amp; Family.
 2007;10(4):409-426.

 Tanaka and Waldfogel cite four studies conducted in Sweden that indicate that parental leave promotes fathers involvement with their children; one study conducted in Massachusetts that found that fathers who took more days of leave were more involved in the care of their child; and one study from the UK which found that fathers who took leave were more involved in some specific activities, but did not spend more time overall with their children.
 Tanaka and Waldfogel analyzed data from the Millennium Cohort Study from the United Kingdom (UK) to explore the effect of leave-taking on father's involvement in parenting.
 The Millennium Cohort Study includes 18,819 infants born between September 2000 and January 2002.
 In order to be included, the infants had to have been between eight and 12 months old at the time of the survey.
-Both mothers and fathers (where both present) participated in an interview and a completed a self-completion module.
+Both mothers and fathers (where both present) participated in an interview and a completed a selfcompletion module.
 The sample used for Tanaka and Waldogel's study included fathers who were employed when their partner became pregnant, were working at the time of the survey, were not self-employed, and provided information on leave-taking and work hours-leading to a sample size of 9,592 child-father pairs.
 They controlled for several potential confounding factors such as race and income.
 The data show that fathers who took leave had significantly higher odds than father's who did not take leave of changing diapers (25% more likely), feeding their child (19% more likely), and getting up at night to care for the child (19% more likely).
 Fathers who took leave also had higher odds of looking after the baby than their counterparts, but this difference was not statistically significant.
 Fathers with longer work hours were significantly less likely to be involved across all four measures.
 The analysis also indicates that, after controlling for confounders, fathers who work for employers who offer parental/paternity leave are over five times more likely to take leave than fathers who do not have access to these benefits.

-6. Waldfogel J. Family and Medical Leave: Evidence from the 2000 surveys.
+7. Waldfogel Jane.
+Family and medical leave: evidence from the 2000 surveys.
 Monthly Labor Review.
 2001;124(9).